Between The Ink

 There’s this story by Katherine Mansfield called, “The Fly.”

-It’s about a fly that falls into an inkwell on an aging office manager’s desk while grieving his son.
+It’s about a fly that falls into an inkwell on an aging office manager’s desk while he's grieving his son.
 The fly cleans itself off and tries to leave, but the manager has other plans.
 He wants to keep testing its grit.
 He drops another blob of ink on the fly, and another, all while giving it pep talks.
 Then it finally dies.

 “Come on!” shouts the manager.